 Once you have a chatbot in place, it’s helpful to know how your audience interacts with your chatbot.
 Many systems come with reporting features that let you know who is talking to your chatbots, for how long, where they are, and through what channels they are communicating.
 You can use this information to learn more about your customers and make you a smarter marketer in the process.

 There is a demand for this exciting new technology, so many new solutions have launched in recent years.
-There are chatbots that you can build yourself and insert into your websites code, and those that come bundled with communication suites and can do the work of deploying the bot for you.
+There are chatbots that you can build yourself and insert into your websites code, and those that come bundled with communication suites or business account management software and can do the work of deploying the bot for you.

 Prominent chatbot software providers include:

 Freshchat allows businesses to engage visitors with live chat as well as a customizable, automated chatbot that can ask and answer basic visitor questions and collect lead information.
 It’s also more affordable at the highest tier compared to other software options with similar features.
 You can sign up for a 30-day free trial of any of the plans reviewed or use the free version for as long as you like.

 Chatfuel is a bot building tool that lets you build and deploy chatbots for your company’s Facebook page.
 It lets your audience send you messages via Facebook Messenger and receive automated responses in turn.
 No coding knowledge is required to use Chatfuel.
 Pricing for the service starts at just $15 per month.
 Click the link below for more information.

 Flow XO offers a visualized interface for building complex chatbots.
 The service, which starts at $19 per month, offers guided help for deploying your chatbot across platforms, whether that is on your company’s website, mobile app, or social media channel.
 There is even a free trial that lets you send up to 500 messages.
 Click the link below to get started.